 Sports & Recreation

-For sports enthusiasts, Milwaukee offers year-round events, including professional baseball (Milwaukee Brewers), professional basketball (Milwaukee Bucks) which are building a new $500 million arena in downtown Milwaukee, professional hockey (Milwaukee Admirals), professional soccer (Milwaukee Wave), collegiate basketball (Marquette and UW-Milwaukee) and auto racing (Milwaukee Mile).
+For sports enthusiasts, Milwaukee offers year-round events, including professional baseball (Milwaukee Brewers), professional basketball (Milwaukee Bucks) who are building a new arena in downtown Milwaukee, professional hockey (Milwaukee Admirals), professional soccer (Milwaukee Wave), collegiate basketball (Marquette and UW-Milwaukee) and auto racing (Milwaukee Mile).

 The area also offers a variety of opportunities to enjoy the outdoors.
 Sparkling lakes, quiet woodland areas and prairie vistas can be found throughout Waukesha, Ozaukee, Racine and Washington counties.

 All told, the greater Milwaukee area features 17,700 acres of county parkland, more than 60 public and private golf courses and more than 240 miles of bikeways and hiking paths.
 The area’s best-known golf course is Whistling Straits, which is located just north of the Milwaukee Region in Sheboygan County.
 It hosted the 2010 PGA Championship and 2015 PGA Championship and will host the 2020 Ryder Cup.
 Other well-known golf courses are Milwaukee County’s Brown Deer Golf Course, which hosted a PGA tour event for many years, and Erin Hills Golf Course in Erin, which hosted the 2011 U.S. Amateur and will host the 2017 U.S. Open.

 Boating and fishing are major activities on both Lake Michigan and the many beautiful inland lakes.
 Charter boat captains are always eager to take people out onto the “local ocean” to land perch, steelhead, coho or chinook salmon.